Solved Problem on Electric Field

 Figure 2

-The electric field vector of a discrete system of charges is calculated by
+The electric field vector of a discrete charge system is given by

-For points far from the center of the dipole we have, yd, we can neglect the term in d2 in the denominator, and the solution will be
+For points far from the center of the system we have, yd, we can neglect the term in d2 in the denominator, and the solution will be

 advertisement